stef/pwdsphinx/README.md

 ## Installation

-`pip install pwdsphinx` should get you started.
+`pip3 install pwdsphinx` should get you started.

 ## API